`

 Visual comparison

-Your image is matched against a curated corpus of archival reference photographs, engravings, and catalogue illustrations spanning two centuries of European arms production.
+Your image is matched against a curated corpus of archival reference photographs, engravings, and catalogue illustrations spanning three centuries of European arms production.

 Feature analysis